rsonger/software-engineering-lab/_posts/2025-06-11-parametric_geometry.md

 ![A regular polygon is made up of triangles sharing the same point in the center.](/software-engineering-lab/assets/images/polygon_vertices.png)

-To make triangles for OpenGL, we need to list these points as vertices in sets of three and arrange them in counterclockwise order to indicate the front side of the polygon.
+To make triangles for OpenGL, we need to list these points as vertices in sets of three and arrange them in counterclockwise order relative to the front side of the polygon.
-The initialization method for the `PolygonGeometry` class will do that after calculating all the vertices of the polygon from the given number of sides and radius.
+The initialization method for the `PolygonGeometry` class will do this after calculating all the vertices of the polygon from the given radius and number of sides.

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> Inside the `graphics/geometries` folder, open the file called `basic_geometries.py` and add the following import statement to the top of it.